TedHusted/awake/awake.md/awake.md

 “That must be difficult.”

 “I do like the chair.
-It practically drives itself, and it has almost as many safety features as a car.
+It practically drives itself.
+It has almost as many safety features as a car.
 I can still use the link whenever I want, just not too much.”

 “My older sibling can’t tolerate any type of brain computer interface at all,” says Heather.
-“Sometimes I feel frustrated by all of the ADA regulations that require non-link options, but then I think of Gage.”
+“Sometimes I feel frustrated by all of the ADA regulations that require non-link options.
+Then I think of Gage.”

 Tessa asks Heather, “How is the YMCA doing?
 I see your ‘All In’ spots come up on my Pulse health hub almost every day.”

 “Only almost! — I’ll have to tweak our settings,” jokes Heather.
 All three smile and sip from their champagne glasses together.

-A photobot pauses in front of the three women, waiting for permission.
+A photobot pauses in front of the three women.
 Heather looks at Elena for approval.
 She then nods to the bot and leans into the couple for the click op.

-“Hey, speaking of Pulse,” says Heather, after the bot slips away, “my Association referrals suddenly improved quite a bit.
+After the bot slips away, Helen says, “Hey, speaking of Pulse, my Association referrals suddenly improved quite a bit.
 Are you tweaking the algorithm?”

-“Every day!”
-Elena smiles and says, “I’ll pass along the praise to our engineers.”
+Elena smiles.
+“Every day! — I’ll pass along the praise to our engineers.”

 The couple turn and continue into the main room.
 Heather moves off to greet another couple.
 She recognizes both of them from her contact list.
 Heather waves hello.
 Catching their eye, she welcomes her patrons with a group text using their implants.
 The server bot follows her across the room.